Does the Chesapeake Bay Bridge-Tunnel utilize any form of electronic toll collection, such as E-ZPass?

 Does the Chesapeake Bay Bridge-Tunnel offer discounts to frequent travelers?

-The Chesapeake Bay Bridge-Tunnel currently offers a 24-hour roundtrip toll reduction for passenger vehicles (see toll schedule).
+The Chesapeake Bay Bridge-Tunnel offers a 24-hour roundtrip toll reduction for passenger vehicles (see toll schedule).

-Effective January 1, 2014, a commuter toll rate was implemented for all CBBT travelers that make 30 or more one-way trips in a 30-day period.
+In January 2014, a commuter toll rate was implemented for all CBBT travelers who make 30 or more one-way trips in a 30-day period.
 The use of E-ZPass is required.
 For more information on this 30/30 Discount Class, please click here.

-Additional toll discounts began to be offered on January 1, 2014 that affect passenger vehicles towing one, two or three-axle trailers as well as two-axle, six-tire vehicles that are less than 8′ in height.
-(Please click here to see the current toll schedule that became effective January 1, 2014)
+Additional toll discounts were introduced in January 2014 that affect passenger vehicles towing one, two or three-axle trailers as well as two-axle, six-tire vehicles that are less than 8′ in height. (see toll schedule)

 How do I get to the Chesapeake Bay Bridge-Tunnel?